annajliang/milhouseSoundboard/README.md

 # Milhouse Soundboard

-## Project Description
+View the project <a href="https://annajliang.github.io/milhouseSoundboard/">here</a>.

-Everyone's favourite blue-haired poindexter from one of television's most beloved animated shows, The Simpsons is back and now in audio.
+Everyone's favourite blue-haired poindexter from one of television's most beloved animated shows, <a href="https://en.wikipedia.org/wiki/The_Simpsons">The Simpsons </a> is back and now in audio.
 Click a Milhouse to listen to any one of his many memorable and hilarious lines from the show while learning more about the origins behind each quote.
-The requirements for this project was to develop an interactive JQuery site that incorporates UI/UX design, DOM manipulation, error handling and other Javascript and best web developement practice concepts learned in the course to date.

-## Project objective
+## Features

-To show a understanding of jQuery, DOM manipulation, error handling, and UI/UX design.
+-   jQuery, DOM manipulation, error handling, and UI/UX design

-## Project Requirements

--   It is clear to the user what the app does
 -   Adds to the DOM dynamically using JavaScript
--   Interacts with the DOM (HTML) using events or taking input from the user
--   Modern ES6 variable declarations used (`let`, `const`)
+-   Modern ES6 used
+-   Accessible button elements and UI
--   GitHub repo has more than one significant commit
+-   Error handling to prevent users from listening to more than one audio clip at a time
--   App and interactions are accessible
--   Site is live on GH Pages or student's own URL
--   Errors are handled effectively
--   Files, folders & naming conventions followed (camel case)(this includes your project repo)

-View the project <a href="https://annajliang.github.io/annaLiangProjectThree/">here</a>.
+-   Responsive design across all modern platforms and browsers
+-   Allows user to pause or play audio clip whenever they want